-Meet our Editorial Staff:
+Meet our team:

-Lynn Shapiro is a freelance writer and visual artist.
+Editor emerita Lynn Shapiro is a freelance writer and visual artist.
 Her reviews and feature stories have appeared in Dance Magazine, Dance Teacher Magazine, DanceTabs and Dance International.
 Her plays have been produced by CBS TV, as well as by regional theatre companies throughout the U.S. and Canada.
 Lynn has taught Fiction Writing at Columbia College, Movement for Actors at The Theatre School, DePaul University, and Dance at Barat College and The Latin School of Chicago.
 She has been an Artist In Residence with the Illinois Arts Council and The Chicago Board of Jewish Education.
 She has directed and choreographed for Piven Theatre Workshop, Famous Door Theatre, Goodman Children's Theatre, Light Opera Works, Opera Midwest, and Metropolis Performing Arts Center.
 She has also written and directed productions for corporate training through theater.
 In New York City where she danced professionally, Lynn attended The Martha Graham School and Juilliard.
 She received a BA in English Literature from the University of Illinois, and an MFA/MA in Fiction Writing and The Teaching of Creative Writing from Columbia College.
 Her fiction and poetry have been published in Midstream Magazine, The Jewish Women's Literary Annual, The Chicago Jewish News, East On Central, Realize Magazine, and Pioneer Press.
 Lynn was the editor of See Chicago Dance from 2013-2018.

-Vicki Crain has been involved in dance as a student, performer, teacher and dance writer for over 30 years.
-She holds a BA in English from University of Illinois (Springfield) and has interviewed notable artists such as Lar Lubovitch, Nacho Duato, Ann Reinking and Twyla Tharp.
-As a freelance writer, she wrote a monthly culture feature for Front Desk Chicago as well as the Chicago-based dance blog Rogue Ballerina (est. 2009).
-Her writing has also been seen in Dance Magazine, Time Out Chicago, Windy City Times and CS Magazine among other publications.
-She is currently the Marketing Manager for The Joffrey Ballet and recently published her first children's book, The Furry Princess.
+Editor-at-large Vicki Crain has been involved in dance as a student, performer, teacher and dance writer for over 30 years.
+She holds a BA in English from University of Illinois (Springfield) and has interviewed notable artists such as Lar Lubovitch, Ann Reinking, Twyla Tharp and Christopher Wheeldon.
+She is the founder of Rogue Ballerina, a Chicago-based dance blog (est. 2009), published her first children’s book The Furry Princess in 2018, and is launching a podcast in late 2020.
+Her writing has been seen in Dance Magazine, Time Out Chicago, Windy City Times and CS Magazine among other publications.
+She is the former marketing manager for The Joffrey Ballet (2013-2020).
 Vicki was the editor of See Chicago Dance from 2012-2013.